patinhooh/spotdl-playlist/README.md

 If a track is not found during the download process, the `missing_tracks.txt` file will contain the relevant information.
 For more details, check the [missing_tracks_example.txt](missing_tracks_example.txt) file in the repository.

 ## Known Issues
+- If the commad freezes it's probably problems with communication with the spotify api.
+To solve the problem check the solution for the problem below.
 - For 429/500/404 Errors and Rate Limiting Issues, you can see the details [here](https://github.com/spotDL/spotify-downloader/issues/2142).

 ## License